 - Treating critical injuries, allergic reactions, and trauma

-- Triaging patients upon arrival to emergency room
+- Triaging patients upon arrival to the emergency room

 ER Nurse Salaries by Level of Experience

-- 20 years and higher years of experience earns an average hourly wage of $39.00
+- 20 years and higher years of experience earn an average hourly wage of $40.00

 Becoming an ER nurse is similar to other nursing specialties.
 To become an Emergency Room Nurse, you’ll need to complete the following steps: